Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Tekgru.com pfBlockerNG tutorial blog

-This is mportant: If you have multiple network interfaces (the mini PC has four), then you need to enable the Permit Firewall Rules for multiple interfaces and select them.
+This is important: If you have multiple network interfaces (the mini PC has four), then you need to enable the Permit Firewall Rules option for multiple interfaces and select them.

-Would you like to have discretion over blocklists?
-Let’s add a DNS blocklist related to gambling and reload pfBlockerNG to see if a poker site is blocked on the Trusted LAN.
+Want discretion over blocklists?
+Let’s add a DNS blocklist related to gambling and reload pfBlockerNG to see whether a poker site is blocked on the Trusted LAN.

 Some sketchy poker sites are now blocked